fastify/releasify/README.md

                   [--gh-group-by-label|-l <label>] ➡ Group the commits in the changelog message by PR's labels [--npm-access|-a <string>]       ➡ It will set the --access flag of `npm publish` command.
 Useful for scoped modules.
 The value must be [public, restricted]
-                  [--npm-dist-tag <string>]        ➡ It will add a npm tag to the module, like `beta` or `next` [--npm-otp <code>]               ➡ It will provide the otp code to the npm publish [--major|-m]                     ➡ It will unlock the release of a major release [--help|-h]                      ➡ Show this help message
+                  [--npm-dist-tag <string>]        ➡ It will add a npm tag to the module, like `beta` or `next` [--major|-m]                     ➡ It will unlock the release of a major release [--help|-h]                      ➡ Show this help message
 ```